StackVista/stackstate-docs/configure/topology/identifiers.md

 ## StackState Agent identifiers

-The global scope identifiers used by the StackState Agent to identify synchronized topology elements are listed in the table below.
+The table below lists the global scope identifiers used by the StackState Agent to identify synchronized topology elements.

 | Resource type | URN identifier format |
 | :--- | :--- |